 - 2 Not suitable for absolute beginners: minimal training should be – this also applies to the body’s ability to resist high loads, and technical skills, without which it is not far from injuries.

 If you find yourself among those who are contraindicated in high-intensity training, do not despair.
-In our sections with complexes and crossfit exercises, you will choose a program for yourself with a suitable load.
+In our sections with steroids in crossfit, complexes and crossfit exercises, you will choose a program for yourself with a suitable load.

 Fat burning program